How B2B Companies Can Successfully Face Disruptive Trends

 Customer demands are the changing market

-The last seven years or so have ushered in what is known as the “age of the customer,” a disruptive power shift in favor of the customer.
+The last seven years or so have ushered in what is known as the “age of the customer,” a disruptive trend in which power has shifted to the customer.
 As a result of technological and economic forces, customers are now in a position to expect more from businesses than they have in the past.

 When asked to rate their strategic priorities over the next year, B2B and B2C firms both said to prioritize customer experience first, however, B2B were focused more on growing revenue and reducing costs than their B2C counterparts who ranked “improved differentiation in the market.”